Age-Related Memory Loss

 Trouble making choices; May show poor judgment or behave in socially inappropriate ways

 If you or a loved one is experiencing any signs of a more serious memory problem, it’s important to see a doctor to root out the cause.
+It doesn’t automatically mean that you have dementia.
+There are many other reasons why you may be experiencing problems, including stress, depression, hearing or vision loss, thyroid problems, or vitamin deficiencies.

 Normal forgetfulness vs. mild cognitive impairment (MCI)